-Special cameras which are about the size of a large suitcase will come very close to you during the scan, but you will not be enclosed in a tunnel.
-You will be required to remain still during the scan and there will be someone nearby at all times.
-The scan will take approximately 30 minutes.
+Special cameras, which are about the size of a large suitcase, will come very close to you during the scan but you will not be enclosed in a tunnel.
+You will be required to lie down and remain still during the scan and there will be someone nearby at all times.
+The images take approximately 30 minutes.